Generation of frequency-bin-encoded dual-rail cluster states via time-frequency multiplexing of microwave photonic qubits: Frequency-Bin Encoding and Dual-Rail Cluster-State Generation

 Here $\ket{01}$ ($\ket{10}$) represents the state in which a photon at the frequency $\omega_1$ ($\omega_2$) exists in the emitted mode.
 Based on this co-propagating photon pair, we can realize a frequency-bin dual-rail encoding within the logical subspace spanned by $\ket{01}$ and $\ket{10}$, notating them as $\ket{\omega_1}$ and $\ket{\omega_{2}}$, respectively, as shown in Fig.~\ref{fig:scheme}(c).

 As a whole system, the qubit state and the generated photons still maintain the entanglement between each other.
 Thus, this protocol also allows us to generate entangled states with multiple modes in the time domain by repeating the protocol~\cite{lindner2009proposal}.
 Figure~\ref{fig:scheme}(d) shows a quantum circuit to generate a dual-rail cluster state with time- and frequency-domain multiplexing.
 The core of this protocol is the sub-circuit enclosed by the black dashed box in Fig.~\ref{fig:scheme}(d), which is responsible for repeated photon-pair emission.
-The associated pulse sequence to perform this circuit is shown in Fig.~\ref{fig:scheme}(e).
+An equivalent pulse sequence to realize this circuit is shown in Fig.~\ref{fig:scheme}(e).
 By using the four $\pi$ pulses marked with (i)--(iv) between the $\{\ket{g},\ket{e},\ket{f},\ket{h}\}$ levels, we map the qubit state from the $\{\ket{g},\ket{e}\}$ subspace into the $\{\ket{f},\ket{h}\}$ subspace.
 After that, we apply a $\pi_{fh}/2$ pulse~[marked as~(v)] and then simultaneously apply the two external drives~[marked as~(vi)].
 The whole qubit--itinerant-photon system will be in the state in Eq.~\eqref{eq:two_freq_generate} and generate a single photon in a superposition state between two frequency modes~[P$_0$ and P$_1$ in Fig.~\ref{fig:scheme}(d)].
+Details can be found in Appendix~\ref{app_sec:generation_seq}.

 By repeating this generation sequence, we generate states with multiple logical qubits.
-For instance, after two rounds, the system state becomes
+For instance, after two rounds, the system state becomes (also shown in the ket notation used for the density matrix)

 By projecting the qubit state to the $\ket{g}\pm\ket{e}$ basis~[the measurement in the circuit in Fig.~\ref{fig:scheme}(d)], we disentangle the qubit and photon modes and obtain an itinerant photonic state.
-By post-selecting the generated state based on the qubit measurement outcome in the $\ket{g}\pm\ket{e}$ basis, the corresponding photonic state becomes
+By post-selecting the generated state based on the qubit measurement outcome in the $\ket{g}\pm\ket{e}$ basis, the corresponding photonic state becomes (also shown in the ket notation used for the density matrix)

 Both generated states are locally equivalent to a 1D cluster state in the frequency-bin dual-rail encoding.
 In Fig.~\ref{fig:scheme}(f), we show the graph representation of a photonic state with four pairs of frequency modes, which is obtained by repeating the photon-emission protocol four times.
 Details of this equivalence can be found in Appendix~\ref{app_sec:graph_repre}.
 It can be regarded as a 1D cluster state based on the encoding scheme shown in Fig.~\ref{fig:scheme}(c).